Breeding, Newborn Care Tips, Puppy and Kitten Care, Vet Minute

 Why is belly button care so important for puppies and kittens?
-Hi, I'm Doctor Greer, Director of Veterinary Services with Revival Animal Health and in this Vet Minute we are going to be talking about the importance of umbilical cord care in newborns.
 Puppies and kittens are born with a wet umbilical cord which is vulnerable to bacterial infections.
 It’s easy for bacteria to ascend up the umbilical cord into the abdomen of a puppy or kitten and cause them to pass away unfortunately very suddenly.
-So instead of having to wait for problems, we want to preemptively treat all of our umbilical cords to help dry it and keep bacterial assent from being a problem.
+So instead of having to wait for problems, we want to use Breeder’s Edge Clean Cut Iodine to preemptively treat all of our umbilical cords to help dry it and keep bacterial assent from being a problem.

 If you have more questions on what to put on a puppy’s umbilical cord, call a Revival Pet Care Pro at 800.786.4751.

 What do I need to know when cutting a puppy umbilical cord?
 Kitten and puppy umbilical cord care is often forgotten.
 Learn how to properly care for a kitten or newborn puppy umbilical cord to avoid navel infection.

 Kitten and Puppy Umbilical Hernias: What is a Dog Hernia?

 How serious are umbilical hernias in puppies?
 A kitten or puppy umbilical hernia is relatively common.
 Learn about the dog umbilical hernia and other hernias, and when they require emergency vet surgery.